KenKundert/sshconfig/README.rst

    copy the 'Device MAC address' into 'Cloned MAC address' and change a few digits.
 The digits are hexadecimal, so choose values between 0-9A-F. Then click 'Save', 'Close', and restart your network connection.

 proxy:
    The name of the proxy to use by default when this network is active.

 PREFERRED_NETWORKS specifies a list of preferred networks.
-It is useful your computer can access multiple networks simultaneously, such as when you are using a laptop connected to a wired network but you did not turn off the wireless networking.
+It is useful if your computer can access multiple networks simultaneously, such as when you are using a laptop connected to a wired network but you did not turn off the wireless networking.
 SSH is configured for the first network on the PREFERRED_NETWORKS